Are you interested in buying an online business, but you’re not sure where to start, and/or you don’t feel comfortable taking on the challenge alone?

-Phase one diligence can be best described as “risk diligence”, or “buy and hold diligence” and represents the initial approach in the business analyzing process.
+This phase can be best described as “risk diligence” or “buy and hold diligence” and represents the initial approach in the business analyzing process.

 - Profit and loss statements so you can understand the business's finances.
 You may also want to ask for tax returns if you are going to use an SBA loan (which we talk about below).

 - Access to the website’s Google Analytics so you can understand the business’s traffic.